civictechdc/codefordc.github.com/blog/_posts/2015-12-09-join-our-leadership.md

 We plan to give particular consideration to applicants from underrepresented and marginalized groups.
 You do not need to be a Code for DC regular.
 You **definitely** do not need to be a coder.
 Instead, you should have a demonstrable interest in improving civic outcomes and at least some interest in technology.
 You should be able to think creatively about civic and strategic issues.
 And you should have a few hours available each week to spend on Code for DC activities.
 Like the existing Captains, these are volunteer positions.

 If you're interested or have questions, you can reach us by any of the means on the [About](/about.html) page, or by using the [Contact](/contact.html) form.
+And if you're wondering about whether or not you should apply, please do!